davisouzaluna/davisouzaluna/README.md

    I’m currently learning Javascript, SQL, PHP, JAVA and some python.But that's just the beginning.
 I'm in college(I study in IFPE-Igarassu)

    I'm learn too about Laravel, Svelte and Vue

-   I'm looking to collaborate on any code that I have expertise (even though I'm at the beginning of the course  :v)
+   I really like the computer network theme

+   I'm looking to Learn more about newest concepts and tecnologies :sunglasses:

   # Contacts: